 The Ventura County Community College District is committed to providing services, resources and support to the victims of sexual assaults, domestic violence, dating violence and stalking.
-Any sexual assault or physical abuse, including, but not limited to, rape (as defined by California law) whether committed by an employee, student, or member of the public, that occurs on District property, is a violation of District policies and procedures, and is subject to all applicable punishment, including criminal procedures and employee or student discipline procedures.
+Any sexual assault or physical abuse, including, but not limited to, rape (as defined by California law) whether committed by an employee, student, or member of the public, that occurs on District property, is a violation of District policies and procedures, and is subject to all applicable punishment, including criminal procedures, and employee or student discipline procedures.
+VCCCD Police Department Annual Security Report, October 2018 - Page 21

 Students, faculty, and staff who may be victims of sexual and other assaults shall be treated with dignity and provided comprehensive assistance.
-The Board of Trustees has established Board Policy AP3540, a set of administrative procedures that ensure that students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment and that educational information about preventing sexual violence is provide and publicized as required by law.
+The Board of Trustees has established Board Policy AP3540, a set of administrative procedures that ensure that students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment and that educational information about preventing sexual violence is provided and publicized as required by law.
 The procedures for sexual assaults meet the criteria contained in Ed.
-Code 67385 and 34 C.F.R.
+Codes 67385 and 34 C.F.R.
 Sec.
 668.46.